glasgowagreement/site-content/en/faq.md

 ### 2. Which organisation(s) are behind the Glasgow Agreement?

-So far, at least {{< organisations_count >}} organizations have confirmed their participation in the process.
+We are currently more than {{< organisations_count >}} organisations from around the world that have committed to the [Glasgow Agreement](../agreement)!
+[Here](../organisations) you can see a list of those participating publicly.

 The proposal for the Glasgow Agreement was presented for the first at the By2020WeRiseUp meeting in Iberia (Spain and Portugal), in February 2020, and at the By2020WeRiseUp meeting in Brussels, in early March.
 Other activists from organisations and grassroots movements around the world were consulted on the first draft.

-The first draft is where the initiative started working from, but the final text will be a product of the discussions between all the organisations that decide to participate in this process.
-Names of the organisations participating in the process will only be made public if they give full consent to do so.
-The only organisations that will be publicly connected to this event will be those that sign the finalized text of the agreement.
+Our first assembly was on the end of March and since then Glasgow Agreement was built with dozens of organizations from around the world, with clear and open processes, where the only criteria for participation was willingness to participate.
+Our political discussion was frank and open, we converged where we could and diverged where we had to, to reach our final agreement.

 ### 3. Why is it called Glasgow Agreement?